Sacred Facts · At a Glance

 Historical Context and Origins

 Sikhism arose in a region marked by Muslim rule (the Delhi Sultanate, later Mughal Empire) and Hindu social structures (the caste system).
 Guru Nanak's teachings drew on Bhakti and Sufi traditions but constituted a distinct synthesis.
 The bhakti movement's emphasis on personal devotion (surrendering the ego to God) parallels Sikh teaching; Sufi's emphasis on tawhid (Divine Unity) and rejection of religious formalism also parallels Sikh teaching.
-However, Sikhism's rejection ofscripture worship (at least by non-initiates) and its egalitarian social ethic distinguish it from both.
+However, Sikhism's rejection of empty formalism and its egalitarian social ethic distinguish it from both.

 Guru Nanak was born in 1469 in Talwandi (now Nankana Sahib, Pakistan).
 As a child, he showed spiritual insight and was uninterested in the religious customs his family expected.